Hiram Young: Legacy

 In 1908, the Kansas City Star extensively eulogized Young 26 years after his death, saying "This negro fought valiantly for freedom and respectability" and that his gravestone "perpetuates the memory of the most widely and favorably known negro of that city—one who filled a responsible position in business life for many years, and died highly respected by whites and blacks alike ... his monument stands not in the portion of the cemetery commonly used by colored people, but in a conspicuous lot among white people—a very remarkable thing for Independence".

-Upon Young's death in 1882, the school that he'd helped found in Independence was renamed from Frederick Douglass school to Hiram Young school.
-In 2004 it fundraised $650,000 for renovations to become a new community center providing services including "vision, hearing, diabetes, and cancer".
+Upon Young's death in 1882, the school that he had helped found in Independence was renamed from Frederick Douglass school to Hiram Young school.
+In 2004, it fundraised $650,000 for renovations to become a new community center providing services including "vision, hearing, diabetes, and cancer".